Welcome to the world of “stick and poke” tattooing — that is, tattooing without a machine, and usually without any training

 Designing the Stick and Poke Tattoo Kit

-The kit is a harm reduction approach, designed a few years ago now and targeted at adults who already poke as a hobby, or were already going to.
+The kit is a harm reduction approach, launched a few years ago now (around 2010) and targeted at adults who already poke as a hobby, or were already going to.
 We want to scare them into doing it as safely as they possibly can.
 Without the kit, many people would be taking bigger and unnecessary risks and tattooing with low quality materials.
-All we care about is making DIY tattoo culture safer and more responsible, one poke at a time.
+All we care about is making DIY tattoo counter culture safer and more responsible, one poke at a time.

-All of these cheap tattoo tools are really easy to get, but if you want the best professional tattoo tools, you can only get them by buying in large quantities, making them more affordable.
+All of these cheap tattoo tools are really easy to get, but if you want the best professional tattoo tools, you can only get them by buying in large quantities, making them less affordable for the average Joe and Jane.
 The material included in the stick and poke tattoo kit has been selected carefully, especially the ink and the needles.
 Bear in mind that a lot of DIY tattoos go wrong because of bad ink, especially the inks and needles packaged in cheaper stick and poke tattoo kits.

 It was important to Stick and Poke Tattoo that everything in the kit be vegan and never tested on animals.
 The company also has taken steps to lessen its carbon footprint by making the packaging compostable.
-The wrapping box is made of 100% post consumer recycled paper.
-We aim to offset the impact we have by utilizing recycled materials wherever possible and creating new initiatives for further improvements.
+The wrapping brown box is made of 100% recycled paper.
+Our aim is to offset the impact our products have by utilizing environmentally friendly solutions and recycled materials wherever possible and never stop creating new initiatives for further improvements.